ykhade/quizapp/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
 Clone this repository, with VSCode or Android Studio then download the Flutter tools.
+Note you will need to provide your own generated GCP or AWS keys for the services listed in `ios/Runner/GoogleService-Info.plist`
 ```aidl
 $ git clone
 $ cd quizapp